CLICK ON THE LINK TO SEE COURSES AVAILABLE BY SEMESTER:

 PHYS 420.
 Quantum Physics I Credit 3(3-0)

 This course presents mathematical introduction required for understanding of quantum mechanics.
-The solutions of the Schrodinger equation for a free particle and a particle in one dimensional potentials (square, barrier, etc.), and the postulates of quantum mechanics are presented.
+The solutions of the Schrodinger equation for free particle and a particle in one dimensional potentials (square, barrier, etc.), and the postulates of quantum mechanics are presented.
 The simple harmonic oscillator problem is solved.
 Other topics include angular momentum, spin, the two-particle problem and the hydrogen atom.
-Prerequisite: PHYS 405 and PHYS 406.
+Prerequisite: PHYS 306.
 (F;S)

 PHYS 422.
 Quantum Physics II Credit 3(3-0)

 This is a continuation of PHYS 420.
 This course deals with selected applications of quantum mechanics to problems in atomic, molecular, nuclear, solid state physics and materials science.
 Topics include: approximation methods, perturbation theory, and scattering theory.
-Prerequisite: PHYS422.
+Prerequisite: PHYS 420.
 (F;S)

 PHYS 430.
 Thermodynamics and Statistical Mechanics Credit 3(3-0)